 When not deep in the world of design writing for The Local Project, Rose devotes herself to abstract painting and enjoys devouring a good book or taking in the natural environment with her beloved whippet, Spud.

 Her career began with studies in Textiles and Design at the University of Otago.
-With a strong passion for architectural design, interiors, adventure and travel she is always seeking inspiration and exploring new design ideas.
-Writing is in her genes coming from a family background of journalists.
+With a strong passion for architecture, interiors, adventure and travel she is always seeking inspiration and scouting new design ideas.

 Since graduating with a Bachelor of Journalism from Monash University, Alana has gained exposure to the media landscape through a range of positions from publishing through to marketing.